russelldb/bigsets/doc/bigsets-design.md

-Since the sender folds in order over its contents and sends them, we can assume that the receiver receives an ordered set of messages, starting with keys for set `A`, then set-tombstone, then elements, and finally an end key, followed by the same for set `B` etc. If handoff encounters an error, it starts from the beginning.
+Since the sender folds in order over its contents and sends them, we can assume that the receiver receives an ordered set of messages, starting with clock for set `A`, then set-tombstone, then elements, and finally an end key, followed by the same for set `B` etc. If handoff encounters an error, it starts from the beginning.

 Why can't the hand-off receiver just behave as it does when it receives a replicated write?
 For each element key it is handed it can